transferable-samplers/transferable-samplers/docs/design.md

 - `true_data` — reference conformations (`SamplesData`) for metric computation.
 - `target_energy` — energy function for use by samplers and evaluators, provides `energy()` and `energy_and_grad()` for the forcefield.
-- `normalization_std` — so evaluators can destandardize to physical units.
+- `normalisation_std` — so evaluators can destandardise to physical units.
 - `system_cond` — encoding / permutation tensors for transferable models.
 - `tica_model`, `topology` — optional metadata for TICA-based metrics and chirality detection.

-!> The data module handles standardization.
-The only other component that sees physical-scale coordinates is the evaluator; neither the Lightning module nor the sampler operate on physical-scale data. `TargetEnergy` handles unnormalization internally — callers always pass normalized coordinates.
+!> The data module handles standardisation.
+The only other component that sees physical-scale coordinates is the evaluator; neither the Lightning module nor the sampler operate on physical-scale data. `TargetEnergy` handles unnormalisation internally — callers always pass normalised coordinates.

 ---